-In 30 of 35 California prisons, less than half of workers are COVID vaccinated.
+In 30 of 35 California prisons, fewer than half of workers are COVID vaccinated.
 Some advocates urge the state to mandate staff shots.

 Lea este artículo en español.